leap71/leap71.github.io/doc/setup.md

 - Install a C# programming environment: Visual Studio Code
 - Download the PicoGK_Examples project from GitHub
-- Run it an modify it to see PicoGK in action
+- Run it and modify it to see PicoGK in action

 ## Prerequisites